-- Competitors are allowed to use the same kata in the same round, even in a tie-breaker
+- Competitors are allowed to use the same kata in the same or all rounds, even in a tie-breaker

 - Kata competition will be be conducted using the flag system of judging.